 Apple took a blunt approach for the M1 Ultra, tying together two M1 Max (24-GPU core) processors and chipsets via a 2.5 terabyte per second direct connection, branded "UltraFusion," rather than having to traverse the slower system bus.
 So it has two of everything, including two Thunderbolt controllers and two memory controllers.
 That's why the Mac Studio with the M1 Ultra has more Thunderbolt ports and can accommodate twice the memory of its M1 Max-based counterpart.
 It's basically a dual-processor system.
 There are even two versions for both GPU variations of the M1 Max.

 And that's likely to make it bigger and hotter.
-For instance, the chip is easier to scale to larger numbers of CPU and GPU cores, which will be necessary for, but it seems cumbersome to have multiple supporting chipsets as well.
+For instance, the chip is easier to scale to larger numbers of CPU and GPU cores, which will be necessary for whatever Mac Pro refresh is in the cards, but it seems cumbersome to have multiple supporting chipsets as well.
 The Mac Studio with the M1 Ultra has a huge heatsink and fan system necessary to cool it.
 Though it likely doesn't deliver twice the performance of the M1 Max, we still don't know how performance scales with the number of processors.
 This will be its first test.